Law & Order: Special Victims Unit season 20

 The twentieth season of Law & Order: Special Victims Unit premiered on Thursday, September 27, 2018, at 9PM ET with a two-part premiere episode.
 The following Thursday, the series started airing new episodes at 10PM ET.
 The season ended on May 16, 2019.

-This landmark season of SVU tied it with both the original Law & Order series and Gunsmoke as longest-running scripted non-animated U.S. primetime TV series.
+This landmark season of SVU tied it with both the original Law & Order series and Gunsmoke as longest-running scripted non-animated American primetime TV series.
 On March 29, 2019, as it was announced that SVU was renewed for a twenty-first, record-breaking season, it was also announced this season would be the last season to feature Philip Winchester.

 Production

 Law & Order: Special Victims Unit was renewed for a twentieth season on May 9, 2018.
 Production started on July 16, 2018.
 On July 12, 2018, Executive Producer Julie Martin posted a photo of a script on Twitter, teasing that the first hour of the two-hour season premiere was tentatively titled "Man Up".
 Martin teased on August 14, 2018, that the fourth episode of the season, titled "Revenge", would be "a devious twist and turn edge-of-your-seater".
 The episode also featured Callie Thorne as defense attorney Nikki Staines.
 A deleted scene featuring Benson and Noah from the previous season was re-shot and placed into the episode "Dear Ben", the scene being where Noah has a question about his father followed up by ADA Stone (Philip Winchester) taking Noah out to play baseball.
 It was confirmed that Hargitay would direct the ninth episode of the season, titled "Mea Culpa", marking it the sixth episode she has directed for the series.
 On December 3, 2018, Julie Martin confirmed that the episode count for this season is 24.
 On March 1, 2019, it was announced that actress Lucy Liu would be directing the episode "Dearly Beloved," which aired April 4.

 After the season wrapped production, it was announced that showrunner/executive producer Michael Chernuchin departed the show for another Wolf Films series, FBI on CBS.
-Former showrunner/EP Warren Leight (seasons 13-17) is set to return for the record-breaking 21st season.
+Former showrunner/EP Warren Leight (seasons 13–17) is set to return for the record-breaking 21st season.
 Executive producer/director Alex Chapple will join Chernuchin and will be replaced by Law & Order/Law & Order: Criminal Intent veteran executive producer/director Norberto Barba.